 Students are identified with severe autism or related disorders who have significant communication, social and behavioral issues, thus needing a highly structured environment, frequent behavioral interventions, and a very small student/teacher ratio.
 The following research based teaching strategies are incorporated: Project TEACCH, ABA, Verbal Behavior, Picture Exchange Communication System (PECS).

-The BIC program is for students with disabilities whose behavior interferes with learning or the learning of others to such an extent that a specialized program in a more restrictive placement is necessary.
+The SEAS program is for students with disabilities whose behavior interferes with learning or the learning of others to such an extent that a specialized program in a more restrictive placement is necessary.
 This program continues to address academic needs while structuring the learning and behavior in order to make progress.
 The class utilizes the Boy's Town Integrated Social Skills as the foundation of the program.
 Texas Behavior Support Initiative (TBSI) and Crisis Intervention (CPI) also supplement academic instruction.
-The ARD committee will consider assessment and options tried and considered at the local campus prior to any decision for a BIC class.
-As always the assessment and the goals and objectives needed by the student will drive the ARD decision.
-BIC is not a disciplinary placement.
-The objectives of BIC program are as follows:
+The ARD committee will consider assessment and options tried and considered at the local campus prior to any decision for a SEAS class.
+As always, the assessment and the goals and objectives needed by the student will drive the ARD decision.
+SEAS is not a disciplinary placement.
+The objectives of SEAS program are as follows:

 • To teach replacement skills for inappropriate behavior patterns which are interfering with the student's success in school.